Clermont Club, the Most Exclusive Casino in London

 The History of Clermont Club and John Aspinall

-The Clermont Club in the late 1960s was one of the most extravagant and elegant casinos in the world, a magnet for the super-rich, who enjoyed gambling.
-The luxuriously and tastefully decorated and furnished building resembled rather a townhouse of the Georgian Prince than a gambling club.
+The Clermont Club in the late 1960s was one of the world's most extravagant and elegant casinos, a magnet for the super-rich, who enjoyed gambling.
+The luxuriously and tastefully decorated and furnished building resembled a townhouse of the Georgian Prince rather than a gambling club.
 The members of this club from all over the world played here: tycoons from the United States and oil kings from the Middle East played with influential British politicians and aristocrats.

 Club members Clermont Club

 It was a strange mixture of power, glamour, drugs and fabulous wealth.
 The fortunes were won and lost at the tables of Clermont Club.
-One of the legends of the club tells how one day the young Earl of Derby, a large landowner, who only recently came into an inheritance, lost half of Yorkshir for one night.
-Clermont Club was one of the favorite places of Lord Lucan, where he enjoyed playing bridge with the founder of the club John Aspinall and Sir James Goldsmith.
+One of the club's legends tells how one day, the young Earl of Derby, a large landowner who only recently came into an inheritance, lost half of Yorkshire for one night.
+Clermont Club was one of Lord Lucan's favorite places, and he enjoyed playing bridge with the founders of the club, John Aspinall and Sir James Goldsmith.

 John Aspinall in 1958

-John Aspinall was born in the family of British army officer in India in 1926.
-After the divorce, his mother married Sir George Osborne, who paid for the education of the young man in a private boarding school.
-Some time later he was expelled out of it for inattention and after the three-year service in the Marine Corps, John went to study at Oxford University.
-However his interests were not academic.
+John Aspinall was born in the family of a British army officer in India in 1926.
+After the divorce, his mother married Sir George Osborne, who paid for the young man's education in a private boarding school.
+Sometime later, he was expelled from it for inattention, and after the three-year service in the Marine Corps, John went to study at Oxford University.
+However, his interests were not academic.
 John Aspinall was interested in money and social standing.
 He wanted to join the elite of British society.

-John skillfully played poker that allowed him to enter the circle of contacts of intelligent aristocrats, among whom was James Goldsmith, who became his lifelong friend.
-In the post-war UK classes of aristocrats and commoners were strictly separated.
-Gambling at casinos and bookmakers were banned and no one used gambling as the way to enter the establishment.
-John was going to exploit the weakness of the system to achieve his goals.
+John skillfully played poker, allowing him to enter the circle of contacts of intelligent aristocrats, including James Goldsmith, who became his lifelong friend.
+In the post-war UK, classes of aristocrats and commoners were strictly separated.
+Gambling at casinos and bookmakers was banned, and no one used gambling to enter the establishment.
+John was going to exploit the system's weakness to achieve his goals.

 John Aspinall and John Burke

-Aspinall realized that he could bypass existing gambling laws that prohibited gambling in establishments with the fixed address.
+Aspinall realized that he could bypass existing gambling laws that prohibited gambling in establishments with fixed addresses.
 He organized playing chemin de fer and baccarat.
-Addresses for gambling were "floating", i.e. every night gambling took place in a new home in Mayfair and Knightsbridge.
+Addresses for gambling were "floating," i.e., every night, gambling took place in a new home in Mayfair and Knightsbridge.
 As the organizer, he and his partner John Burke took commission fees for each bet.
 Crowds of wealthy clients flocked to the clubs of John Aspinall, and the reputation of his gambling houses spread over England.

 Aspinall organized his business so that the entrance to his club was allowed only to the rich and influential aristocrats.
-Among them there were friends of the Royal family and nobility of the United Kingdom, including the Earl of Derby, the Lord "Lucky" Lucan and the Duke of Devonshire.
-John had attracted so many influential players to his club that after closing the gambling establishment in 1958, they lobbied for the adoption of the 1960 Gaming Law, which permitted gambling.
+Among them were friends of the Royal family and nobility of the United Kingdom, including the Earl of Derby, the Lord "Lucky" Lucan, and the Duke of Devonshire.
+John had attracted so many influential players to his club that after closing the gambling establishment in 1958, they lobbied for adopting the 1960 Gaming Law, which permitted gambling.

 Foundation of Clermont Club

-So Aspinall created a social and legal basis for the further promotion in the London establishment.
+So, Aspinall created a social and legal basis for further promotion in the London establishment.
 He made the next logical step and opened the Clermont Club in Berkeley Square in 1962.
-It included casino and bar, restaurant and dance floor.
-So the Clermont Club quickly became the most fashionable and exclusive establishment in London.
+It included a casino and bar, restaurant, and dance floor.
+So, the Clermont Club quickly became London's most fashionable and exclusive establishment.
 To curb the influx of players, the membership in the club was deliberately limited to 600 people.
-The first customers of the club included five dukes, five marquises, twenty earls and two members of the government.
+The first customers of the club included five dukes, five marquises, twenty earls, and two government members.

 Roulette table at Clermont Club

-At the same time, John Aspinall began to collaborate with one of the most ruthless gangsters of London Billy Hill.
-Billy was a master of the knife with which he paved the way for reaching the top of the London criminal world.
+At the same time, John Aspinall began to collaborate with one of the most ruthless gangsters in London, Billy Hill.
+Billy was a knife master, and he paved the way for him to reach the top of the London criminal world.
 His hallmark was a "V" sign, which he carved on the faces of his victims.
-In the 1940s and early 1950s Hill successfully worked on the black market, specializing in food, petrol and false documents for deserters.
-He became very rich and has several legal nightclubs.
-Hill always searched for the ways to increase his income by financing other gangsters.
-He carefully followed the Aspinall's successes in the gambling business.
+In the 1940s and early 1950s, Hill successfully worked on the black market, specializing in food, petrol, and false documents for deserters.
+He became wealthy and has several legal nightclubs.
+Hill always searched for ways to increase his income by financing other gangsters.
+He carefully followed Aspinall's successes in the gambling business.

 Big Edge

-Despite the amazing success of the Clermont Club, Aspinall always had financial difficulties due to the huge sums of money that he spent on his hobby, namely the zoo for dangerous animals called Howletts Zoo.
+Despite the fantastic success of the Clermont Club, Aspinall always had financial difficulties due to the vast sums of money he spent on his hobby, namely the zoo for dangerous animals called Howletts Zoo.
 Almost the entire income from the Clermont Club was spent on this zoo.
-In addition, the overhead expenses for the legal exclusive establishments were much higher than they had been for private clubs.
+In addition, the overhead expenses for legal and exclusive establishments were much higher than for private clubs.
 Aspinall had to pay taxes.
 The rumors that Aspinall desperately needed money reached Billy Hill.
 He met with John and told him his offer, which became known as the Big Edge.
-Aspinall found the Hill's idea outstanding and agreed to participate in one of the most outrageous frauds of the twentieth century.
+Aspinall found Hill's idea outstanding and agreed to participate in one of the most outrageous frauds of the twentieth century.

 The scam was simple and was based on marking card decks.
-The special device was constructed that marked cards as it was needed.
-Then, the cards were packed in cellophane, sealed and delivered to the Clermont Club in the guise of new decks.
-The specially trained "reader" of marked cards was sitting at each table.
-Since he could tell the approximate rank of his cards and other players' cards, he could calculate when his hand had more chances to win, and thus made his bets.
+A unique device was constructed that marked cards.
+Then, the cards were packed in cellophane, sealed, and delivered to the Clermont Club in the guise of new decks.
+The specially trained "reader" of marked cards sat at each table.
+Since he could tell the approximate rank of his cards and other players' cards, he could calculate when his hand had more chances to win and thus made his bets.
 John Hill hired unemployed actors to be "readers" and paid well for their work.
 In addition to reading cards, the actor also had to play the role of an unknown VIP.

 The End of the Fairy Tale without a Moral

-So, the fraud brought millions of pounds of net profit within several months, which was shared between Aspinall and Hill.
+So, the fraud brought millions of pounds of net profit within several months, which Aspinall and Hill shared.

 Nowadays